pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 You can deploy workshop images directly to a container runtime.
 Learning Center Operator enables managing the deployments into a Kubernetes cluster.
 A set of Kubernetes custom resource definitions (CRDs) controls the operation of the Learning Center Operator.

-The examples do not show all the possible fields of each custom resource type.
+>**Note:** The examples do not show all the possible fields of each custom resource type.
 Later documentation will go in-depth on all the possible fields and their definitions.

 ## <a id="workshop-def-resource"></a> Workshop definition resource

 The `Workshop` custom resource defines a workshop.
-It specifies the title and description of the workshop, the location of the workshop content or container image that you will deploy, any resources that you will pre-create in the workshop environment or for each instance of the workshop.
+It specifies the title and description of the workshop, the location of the workshop content or container image that you deploy, any resources that you pre-create in the workshop environment or for each instance of the workshop.

 You can also define environment variables for the workshop image, the amount of CPU and memory resources for the workshop instance, any overall quota you will apply to the created namespaces and what the workshop uses.

-A minimal example of the `Workshop` custom resource might look like this:
+A minimal example of the `Workshop` custom resource looks like this:

 ```
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1